aybehrouz/argennon/md/avm.md

 All types of Algorand transactions contain an `invoke_external` instruction which calls a special method from ALGO smart contract that transfers the proposed fee of the transaction in ALGOs from a sender account to the fee sink accounts.

-Every transaction is required to exactly specify what heap pages or code area blocks it will access.
+Every transaction is required to exactly specify what heap locations or code area addresses it will access.
 This enables validators to start retrieving the required memory blocks from available ZK-EDB servers as soon as they see a transaction, and they won’t need to wait for receiving the new proposed block.
-A transaction that tries to access a memory block that is not included in its access lists, will be rejected.
+A transaction that tries to access a memory location that is not included in its access lists, will be rejected.
 Users could use smart contract oracles to predict the list of memory blocks their transactions need.
 See Section <a href="#sec:smart-contract-oracle" data-reference-type="ref" data-reference="sec:smart-contract-oracle">2.7</a>
 for more details.